 - Complete the FAFSA.

-- Apply for admission to the College online or, if you prefer, print the admissions application and mail it in.
+- Apply for admission to the College online.

-- Complete the Pathways Scholarship application online or print the Pathways application and mail it in (deadline July 31 for Fall and Dec.
-1 for Spring).
+- Complete the Pathways Scholarship application online.
+Deadline: July 1 for Fall Semester and December 1 for Spring Semester.

 For more information or to schedule a visit contact Casey Goodwin, the center director, at 607.844.8222, Ext.
 4477.